Request a consult

 - Reconstruction using your own tissue from another part of your body (e.g. TRAM or transverse rectus abdominis flap)

 - Reconstruction using your own tissue and implants

-- Nipple and areola reconstruction to help make the reconstructed breast look more natural
+- Nipple and areola reconstruction, and 3D areola tattooing, to help make the reconstructed breast look more natural

 If you're thinking of having breast reconstruction, talk with your doctor about it before you have your mastectomy or lumpectomy.
 Your doctor can tell you if reconstruction is an option for you.
 And, he or she can tell you what type of reconstructive surgery might work best for you and refer you to one of our plastic surgeons.